 New opportunity presents new challenges.

-As marketers shift from traditional campaign-centric or direct marketing models towards multi-channel customer engagement, many businesses want to dive into the fray to exploit all of the opportunity that these growing and free social networks provide.
+As marketers shift from traditional campaign-centric or direct marketing models towards multi-channel customer engagement, many businesses want to dive into the fray to exploit all of the opportunities that free social networks provide.

 So how much is a brand or business biting off once they decide to seriously engage in social media?
 Quite a bit considering that social media requires continuous and consistent participation in order to achieve any success in creating and furthering more relationships and building a broader community interested in your value.

-Look there to see all of the comments, requests and follow ups others have left for your posts and submissions.
+Look here to see all of the comments, requests, and follow-ups others have left for your posts and submissions.
 Scan all of the groups you follow and their discussions, content, posts, and comments.
-And of course comment and/or reply to the content that has value or interest.
+And of course, comment and/or reply to the content that has value or interest.
 Or even better, start a new discussion and link to your blog for more engagement.

-Check all of the social media streams you follow (twitter, facebook, linkedin) with a SM dashboard like Tweetdeck that organizes all of your social media activity including: direct mentions, replies, posts, comments and groups.
+Check all of the social media streams you follow (Twitter, Facebook, Linkedin) with a social dashboard like Hootsuite that organizes all of your social media activity including direct mentions, replies, posts, comments, and groups.
 Scan/review the streams and comment, reply, retweet/repost or engage in the conversation by adding some value or sharing with others.

 Check your blog for comments, poll responses or submissions.
 And of course comment and/or reply to those generous enough to contribute to further your relationship while building back links.

 Check valuable ROI tools like Google Analytics to see how your social activity has increased traffic to your blog.
 Check out your traffic sources, what keywords are getting your posts found, and review your most popular posts.
-Engage SM analysis tools like Unilyzer or Twittlizer to see how your tweets and activity are trending with velocity, frequency, follows, mentions, influence and many other valuable insights.
+Engage social media analysis tools like Twitter Analytics to see how your tweets and activity are trending with velocity, frequency, follows, mentions, influence, and many other valuable insights.

-If you use WordPress, Typepad or some other widely available platform for your blog, be sure to log into the admin page and update any widgets you use or even upgrade a new release.
+If you use WordPress, Typepad or some other widely available platform for your blog, be sure to log into the admin page and update any social sharing widgets that you use to stay compliant and compatible with the latest release.